phossa/phossa-cache/README.md

 Features
 ---

 - Fully PSR-6 compliant.
-Maybe the best PSR-6 caching package you will find at github at this time.
+Maybe the most feature-rich PSR-6 caching package you will find at github at this time.

 - Support all serializable PHP datatypes.